-The center is able to provide support services for interplanetary and lunar missions and to allow the development of radio science activities.
+The Center provides support services for interplanetary and moon missions and also promotes the development of radio science activities.

-The SDSA has now become officially operational in the context of the NASA's Deep Space Network, but will also provide communication and navigation services for the European interplanetary probes, in connection with the ESA's ESTRACK network.
-The antenna, which was born thanks to agreements between the ASI and the INAF and a specific ASI-NASA agreement, which ensure it is used in multiple interplanetary missions in cooperation with the Jet Propulsion Laboratory – (JPL), will allow scientists to pick up the extremely weak signals emitted by the satellites and interplanetary probes in the deep space.
+The SDSA is officially part of NASA's Deep Space Network (DSN), but it is also meant to provide communication and navigation services for European interplanetary spacecraft missions in connection with ESA's ESTRACK network.
+The SDSA was established following agreements signed by ASI and INAF and an ad-hoc ASI-NASA agreement, which ensures its use for a multiplicity of interplanetary missions in cooperation with NASA's Jet Propulsion Laboratory (JPL).
+The Sardinia Space Antenna will enable scientists to pick up even the faintest signals emitted by interplanetary satellites and probes traveling in deep space.

-The agreements between the ASI and the INAF include exclusive activities by the Agency in the field of scientific and technological research, with infrastructures, equipment and communication and tracking operations related to the deep space and common interest activities which involve industries such as Radio Science, the monitoring of Space Debris and Space Weather.
-An increased capability for the SDSA, which will be further enhanced at later stages to give a full Deep Space Ground Capability to the country and will lead Italy to be increasingly involved in the current and future interplanetary missions.
+The agreements ASI and INAF signed include the Agency's unique activities in the field of scientific research and technology, with infrastructure, equipment, and communication and tracking operations related to deep space and activities of common interest covering areas such as Radio Science, Space Debris tracking and Space Weather.
+The SDSA configuration has been expanded and will be scaled up in subsequent phases to give the country a full Deep Space Ground Capability that will lead Italy to be increasingly involved in current and future interplanetary missions.

-The first ASI’s external research unit, located by the INAF Observatory in Cagliari, is already carrying out data analysis, experimentation and research activities thanks to the SDSA, which involve broad scientific and technological space contexts and are related to the different types of interplanetary missions.
-The SDSA unit also carries out joint research activities with the INAF, within contexts of common interest.
-An agreement between the ASI and the NASA, signed in 2018 – which supersedes the agreement signed in March 2017 – lays down the further activities planned to develop the capability of the SDSA and its support activities to the NASA missions, including the acquisition of the tracking and telemetry data of the interplanetary probes, as well as the system validation and mission operations.
-Furthermore, an agreement was signed between the ASI and the University of Cagliari to carry out research and development activities in several fields of space scientific research.
+The Italian Space Agency's first external research unit, located at the INAF Observatory in Cagliari, Italy, is already engaged in conducting data analysis, experimentation and research activities through the SDSA, spanning broad areas of space science and technology related to the different interplanetary missions.
+The SDSA unit also performs joint research activities with INAF in areas of common interest.
+An agreement between ASI and NASA signed in 2018, which followed the one signed in March 2017, regulates further planned SDSA capability development and support activities for NASA missions, including the acquisition of tracking and telemetry data from interplanetary probes, as well as system validation and mission operations.
+In addition, an agreement was signed between ASI and Cagliari University regarding research and development activities in various fields of space science research.

-The entry into service of the Sardinia Deep Space Antenna is the first step of a long and ambitious path, which aims at reaching the full reception and transmission capability in order to contribute to the management of the several missions to Mars which will be launched starting in 2020.
+The entry into service of the Sardinia Deep Space Antenna is the first step on a long and ambitious path that aims to achieve full transmission and reception capabilities in order to contribute to the management of the many missions to Mars that will be launched from 2020 onwards.